tetra-framework/tetra/docs/components.md

 Another `update_search_param("tab", "orders")` -> `example.com/foo?tab=orders&q=23`.
 A `update_search_param("tab")` deletes the `tab` parameter.

+!!! note
+    If you use the methods above to change URLs in the browser, Tetra is smart enough to recognize the URL has changed, before it reaches the client, so component rendering within the current request can already use the new URL in `request.tetra.current_url[[_full]_path]`.
+    Don't use `self.client._pushUrl()` etc. directly., as the URL update happens in the browser, and the component rendering before uses the old URL then.

 ### `calculate_attrs(component_method_finished: bool)`

 This hook is called when the component is fully loaded, just